oduameh/node-course/docs/Instructions/keys-and-wallets.md

 ![fee1](/img/estfee1.png)

-Once we have the transaction file build (`tx1.raw`), let's sign the transaction with the wallet1 `payment.skey`.
+Once we have the transaction file build (`tx1.raw`), sign the transaction with the wallet1 `payment.skey`

 ```
 cardano-cli conway transaction sign --tx-body-file ~/preview/tx/tx1.raw \